-As a general rule, after identification, unaccompanied children (including those between 16 and 18) are placed in specific children's shelters that fall under the responsibility of the departmental authorities.364 They also may be accommodated in foster families.
+As a general rule, after identification, unaccompanied children (including those between 16 and 18) are placed in specific children's shelters that fall under the responsibility of the departmental authorities.
+These are managed by the conseils départementaux.
+They also may be accommodated in foster families.

 The national reception scheme used to include 1 centre especially suited to unaccompanied children asylum seekers, called Caomida (Reception and Orientation Centre for Asylum-seeking Unaccompanied Children), which had national coverage and was managed by the NGO France terre d'asile.
-However, the Caomida is no longer dedicated to unaccompanied asylum seeking children and can host unaccompanied children in any administrative situation.
+However, the Caomida is no longer dedicated to unaccompanied asylum-seeking children and can host unaccompanied children in any administrative situation.